ilias-sp/Twitch-Chat-Bot-PHP/README.md

 # CONFIGURATION:
-go to conf directory and copy the config.php.TEMPLATE file to a new file called: config.php edit that file and fill in the information required.
+go to conf directory and copy the config.php.TEMPLATE file to a new file called: config.php edit that file and fill in the information required. edit the fields according to the instructions.

 # RUN: